GoogleCloudPlatform/click-to-deploy/triggers/README.md

     *   `$APP_NAME` is the application name for which you want to create a trigger.
     *   `$PROJECT_ID` is the GCP project ID of the project where the trigger will be created.

+1. Mark the newly created trigger as required in the GitHub repository settings.
+For more information, see the [enabling required status checks](https://help.github.com/en/articles/enabling-required-status-checks) documentation.

 ### Update an existing trigger